-14 Derivatives
+13 Derivatives

+Derivatives are financial instruments that derive their value from the price of underlying items such as equities, bonds, interest rates, foreign exchange, credit spreads, commodities and equity or other indices.
 Derivatives are initially recognised, and are subsequently remeasured, at fair value.
 Fair values of derivatives are obtained either from quoted market prices or by using valuation techniques.
-Derivative assets and liabilities arising from different transactions are only offset for accounting purposes if the offsetting criteria are met.

 Embedded derivatives are treated as separate derivatives ('bifurcated') when their economic characteristics and risks are not clearly and closely related to those of the host non-derivative contract, their contractual terms would otherwise meet the definition of a stand-alone derivative and the combined contract is not held for trading or designated at fair value.
 The bifurcated embedded derivatives are measured at fair value with changes therein recognised in the income statement.